The Deligne-Riemann-Roch isomorphism: Consequences

 \subsubsection{The Deligne--Riemann--Roch isomorphism for curves}

-As we recalled in the Introduction, in \cite[Appendice C]{Deligne:letter-Quillen} and \cite{Deligne-determinant} Deligne established a functorial Riemann--Roch-type isomorphism for families of curves.
+As recalled in the Introduction, Deligne established a functorial Riemann--Roch-type isomorphism for families of curves.
+See \cite[Appendice C]{Deligne:letter-Quillen} and \cite{Deligne-determinant}.
 Let $f\colon C\to S$ be a smooth proper morphism of relative dimension one, whose geometric fibers are connected and of genus $g$.
 In particular, $f$ satisfies the condition $(C_{1})$.
 Let $E$ be a vector bundle on $C$.
 Then, the original Deligne--Riemann--Roch isomorphism provides a canonical isomorphism of line bundles

 The formation of this isomorphism is compatible with base change, and it is naturally multiplicative on exact sequences.
 It is built out of three isomorphisms: